Passive daytime radiative cooling: Micro-grating

-A silica micro-grating photonic device cooled commercial silicon cells by 3.6 °C under solar intensity of 830 W m^{−2} to 990 W m^{−2}.
+A silica micro-grating photonic device cooled commercial silicon cells by 3.6 °C under solar intensity of 830–990 W⋅m^{−2}.

 Applications

 Passive daytime radiative cooling has "the potential to simultaneously alleviate the two major problems of energy crisis and global warming" along with an "environmental protection refrigeration technology".'
 PDRCs have an array of potential applications, but are now most often applied to various aspects of the built environment, such as building envelopes, cool pavements, and other surfaces to decrease energy demand, costs, and emissions.
 PDRC has been applied for indoor space cooling, outdoor urban cooling, solar cell efficiency, power plant condenser cooling, among other applications.
 For outdoor applications, PDRC durability is an important requirement.

 Indoor space cooling

 Single-family detached homes in the US suburbs are estimated to lower energy costs by 26% to 46% with PDRC implementation.